 Savory Jam and Jelly

-Bacon jam, tomato jam, and hot pepper jelly are just three examples of the savory jams and jellies we can expect to see more of next year.
+Bacon jam, tomato jam, and hot pepper jelly are just three examples of the savory jams and jellies you can expect to see more of.

 Superfruits are designated as such because they have a myriad of health benefits, and in addition to blueberries, strawberries, and kiwi, we can now count Acai, goji berries, mangosteens, and purslanes as part of the extra-nutritious group.